mycelium-com/wallet-android/README.md

  - Kalle Rosenbaum, Bip120/121
  - David and Alex from Glidera
  - [Wiz](https://twitter.com/wiz) for helping us with KeepKey
+ - Tom Bitton and Asa Zaidman from Simplex
  - (if you think you should be mentioned here, just notify us)

 Thanks to Jethro for tirelessly testing the app during beta development.